Knowledge base

 Prerequisites

-- Have permission to view the logs: if you were invited to Mail to manage your address, it is possible that the Mail Service manager has removed this right from their admin account.
+- Have permission to view the logs: if you were invited to Mail to manage your address, it is possible that the Mail Service manager has revoked this right from their admin account.

-Then to access the logs from Mail Infomaniak:
+Then to access the logs from Infomaniak Mail:

 - Check or select the email address concerned in the dropdown menu of the left sidebar.